 The opposite of anecdote, is narrative.

-The declaration of anecdote, is every bit the cherry picking which its accuser implies.
+A dismissal of ‘anecdote’, is every bit the cherry picking which its accuser decries.

 ~ The Ethical Skeptic

-Which of course brings up the subject of the word anecdote itself.
+But first, let us examine the definition of the term anecdote itself.
 Google Dictionary defines anecdote as the following (time graph and definition, both from Google Dictionary):3

 /noun : communication : late 17th century: from French, or via modern Latin from Greek anekdota ‘things unpublished,’ from an- ‘not’ + ekdotos, from ekdidōnai ‘publish’/ : a short and amusing or interesting story about a real incident or person.
 An account regarded as unreliable or hearsay.